Complete non-compact G2-manifolds from asymptotically conical Calabi-Yau 3-folds: Examples from crepant resolutions of Calabi--Yau cones

 \subsection{Other examples}

 Let $(B,\omega_0,\Omega_0)$ be an AC Calabi--Yau structure on a crepant resolution of a Calabi--Yau cone $\tu{C}(\Sigma)$ and assume that $H^4(B)\neq 0$.
 Set $d=\tu{dim}\,H^2_{c}(B)$ and $b=\tu{dim}\,H^2(\Sigma)$.
 As pointed out in \cite[Equation (60)]{VanCoevering:Examples}, we have an exact sequence $0\ra H^2_c(B)\ra H^2(B)\ra H^2(\Sigma)\ra 0$ and therefore, given a choice of bases, the topological condition $c_1(M)\cup [\omega_0]=0$ in Theorem \ref{thm:Main:Theorem:technical} is a system of $d$ linear equations in $d+b$ variables and we are interested in its integer solutions.
 Note that by Poincar\'e duality the coefficients of the system are determined by triple intersections of divisors on $B$ (compact and non-compact ones, with at least one compact divisor in each triple).
 Toric examples show that the system $\kappa\cup [\omega_0]=0\in H^4(B)$ can be highly degenerate, but we expect that Theorem \ref{thm:Main:Theorem:technical} can be applied to a wide class of crepant resolutions of Calabi--Yau cones yielding a plethora of new complete \gtmetric s, many of which are potentially defined on the same underlying smooth $7$-manifold.
+In fact, an extension of the construction of this paper to the case where $B$ is an AC Calabi--Yau \emph{orbifold} yields infinitely many distinct families of ALC \gtmetric s on a manifold as simple as $S^3\times \R^4$ \cite[Theorem 4.12]{Foscolo:ALC:Spin7}.

 We conclude the paper by considering a concrete example of an AC Calabi--Yau $B$ with $b_4(B)=1$.
 Set $D=\CP^1\times\CP^1$ and consider the canonical line bundle $B=K_D$.
 Blowing down the zero-section exhibits $B$ as a crepant resolution of the Calabi--Yau cone $\tu{C}(\Sigma)$ over a free $\Z_2$--quotient $\Sigma$ of the homogeneous Sasaki--Einstein structure on $S^2\times S^3$.
 By Theorem \ref{thm:AC:CY:crepant:resolutions} the complex manifold $B$ carries a $2$-parameter family of AC Calabi--Yau structures.
 In fact these metrics are all invariant under a cohomogeneity one action of $\sunitary{2}\times\sunitary{2}$ and have been determined explicitly \cite[\S C]{Zayas:et:al}.